 Pet-centered events make natural inroads with pet-centered companies for sponsorship.
-Consider partnering with local veterinarians, doggie daycare centers, pet supply stores, or other retailers for goody bag items, or expo booths.
+Consider partnering with local veterinarians, doggie daycare centers, pet supply stores, or other retailers for goody bag items or expo booths.
 Sell Poodle Sponsor Packages (or Border Collie or any dog breed package) and include a company logo on all marketing materials for the event.
-Companies who purchase this sponsor package shall receive a booth, and promotion on the doggy walk crowdfunding website.
+Companies who purchase this sponsor package will receive a booth and promotion on the doggy walk crowdfunding website.
 Offer each company promotion via social media platforms and complimentary dog walk-a-thon entries.
-See our article on how to get sponsors to support a walk-a-thon for more information.

 Find a Dog-Friendly Cafe